-After United Airlines’ forcibly removed a passenger of a plane, brand mentions of United Airlines exploded on Twitter overnight.
+After United Airlines’ forcibly removed a passenger from a plane, brand mentions of United Airlines exploded on Twitter overnight.
 At the same time, a fake slogan for Southwest airlines, “we beat the competition, not you”, was widely spread across social media (which was not produced by Southwest).
 The graph below visualizes how brand mentions of both United Airlines and Southwest Airlines fluctuated from April 3 to April 16 (one week before and after the incident).

-As you can see with this graph, there are much more negative tweets about United Airlines than positive tweets since April 10.
+As you can see from this graph, there are much more negative tweets about United Airlines than positive tweets since April 10.
 It also shows how many brand mentions Southwest gained from United Airlines’ PR crisis.
 From this graph, we establish an idea of how much attention (positive vs negative) this topic brought during the past two weeks.
 The graph below specifically visualizes the negative sentiments for both United and Southwest Airlines.

 This graph shows the ratio of the number of negative tweets to the total number of tweets mentioning United Airlines and Southwest Airlines.
 This explains how negative the discussion is on Twitter surrounding the two major airlines.
-All in all, United Airlines has a much higher percentage of negative tweets comparing to Southwest Airlines even before the incident.
+All in all, United Airlines has a much higher percentage of negative tweets compared to Southwest Airlines even before the incident.
 Interestingly, the ratio of negative tweets mentioning United slightly decreased after the incident, which occurred on April 10th.

 On the contrary, the percentage of negative tweets discussing Southwest increased.
 This is due to the fact that before United Airlines’ PR crisis, there were very few tweets mentioning United or Southwest Airlines.
 For example, if United Airlines only had three negative tweets and one positive tweet that day, the ratio of negative tweets would turn out to be 0.75.
 With the increasing number of tweets, the ratio of negative tweets tends to be more robust to small changes.

-In the beginning, it might be difficult to understand why the percentage of negative tweets for Southwest Airlines, who was supposed to be benefiting from this crisis, increased instead of decreased.
+In the beginning, it might be difficult to understand why the percentage of negative tweets for Southwest Airlines, which was supposed to be benefiting from this crisis, increased instead of decreased.
 With further investigation, we discovered that the machine was confused by negative sentiments that include both United Airlines and Southwest Airlines.
-For example, a tweet that claims, “Don't think I'll be flying #unitedAIRLINES ever again... #SouthwestAirlines” will confuse the sentiment analyzer and be classified as negative.
+For example, a tweet that claims, “Don’t think I’ll be flying #unitedAIRLINES ever again… #SouthwestAirlines” will confuse the sentiment analyzer and be classified as negative.
 This indicates another limitation of sentiment analysis: it’s hard for machines to distinguish sentiments for different subjects.

-Sentiment analysis can also discover the most frequently used words among positive, negative or neutral tweets.
+Sentiment analysis can also discover the most frequently used words among positive, negative, or neutral tweets.
 In the chart below, the larger the size of the bubble indicates the higher frequency of the word appearing in a set of tweets.
 From the bubble chart, we can see the most frequent words in negative tweets are “united”, “airlines”, “passenger” and “overbook”.
 While compared to negative sentiments, words in positive tweets appear in much smaller magnitude, such as “friend”, “opportunity”, “brilliant” and “welcome”, some of them are actually sarcastic about this incident.

 Build Your Own Sentiment Analyzer

 For those who are interested in the methodology behind sentiment analysis, I will briefly explain the algorithm and introduce a way to build your own sentiment extractor in Python.
-The purpose of the sentiment extractor is to be able to automatically classify a tweet as a positive, negative or neutral sentiment, which can be reformulated as a classification task in machine learning world.
+The purpose of the sentiment extractor is to be able to automatically classify a tweet as a positive, negative, or neutral sentiment, which can be reformulated as a classification task in the machine learning world.
 Classification is the task of choosing the correct class label for a given input.
-One example of a classification task is: deciding what the topic of a news article is, from a fixed list of topic areas such as "sports," "technology," and "politics."
+One example of a classification task is: deciding what the topic of a news article is, from a fixed list of topic areas such as “sports,” “technology,” and “politics.”

 In this section, we will deal with the Naive Bayes Classifier and Support Vector Machines, which are both built on training corpora while containing the correct label for each input, hence these methods fall under the category of supervised classification.
-You can find detailed code here.
+You can find the detailed code here.

 Step 1: Training the Classifiers